Dave Plekkenpol, KR Wolfe

 And having great support.
 Paddy (from theEMPLOYEEapp team) was so instrumental in making the transition seamless and painless.
 The documentation he provided, the support over meetings and phone calls—it’s priceless, absolutely priceless.
 And if you’ve got great support, these transitions are not difficult at all.

 What tools and tricks do you have for other IC pros who want to create amazing digital content on a budget?

 I handle all of our marketing across social meia as well as the stuff that we put out on theEMPLOYEEapp.
 And there are some great open source apps out there.
 I use Inkscape and Gimp.
 Gimp is the open-source version of Adobe Photoshop, and Inkscape is the open-source version of Adobe illustrator.
 There are also awesome free graphics sites out there.
 I use Unsplash and Pexel, but there are countless others where you can pull down any kind of pertinent graphics.

 And these are really the only costs that we have, and that cost is mostly for graphics we use on Facebook, Twitter, and Instagram.
 We pay only about $29 a month to each one of those other platforms.
 Great content doesn’t have to be out of reach.
 And I’ve got no background in any of this.
 I just got thrown into it!

 One thing your team does an amazing job at is living your values.
 What’s the secret—how are you doing that and why does it matter?

-I worked for a really big fortune 500 company in the years prior to coming to KR Wolfe, and they had values.
-Absolutely.
-You couldn’t look anywhere in the facility without seeing it on a poster or a slogan somewhere.
+I worked for a really big fortune 500 company prior to coming to KR Wolfe, and you couldn’t look anywhere in the facility without seeing it on a poster somewhere.
 But did they live them?
 Absolutely not.

 What advice do you have for other internal communications professionals?